grnet/synnefo/snf-astakos-client/docs/index.rst

 ----------------

 **getTokenFromCookie(**\ request, cookie_name\ **)**
-    Given a django request object and astako's cookie name extract user's token from it.
+    Given a Django request object and an Astakos cookie name extract the user's token from it.

 Exceptions and Errors